rubocop/rubocop-emacs/README.md

 you can install rubocop.el from the [MELPA](http://melpa.org/) and [MELPA Stable](http://stable.melpa.org/) repositories.

-### Emacs Prelude

-`rubocop.el` is naturally part of
-[Emacs Prelude](https://github.com/bbatsov/prelude).
-If you're a Prelude user - `rubocop.el` is already properly configured and ready for action.

 ## Usage

 Command                                         | Description                                             | RuboCop mode binding